 C) The Company cannot be held responsible for the loss or damage of files or data during the transfer of a website from an existing host.
 It is the Customer’s responsibility to ensure that all files and data are backed-up.

 D) Automatic data back-ups are carried out for all Customers on the Company’s shared hosting packages; however they come with no guarantee and are only held for a limited amount of time.
 If additional back-ups are required this can be arranged but will incur an additional charge.
 Customers who have hosting packages that are not with the Company are responsible for arranging their own back-ups with their hosting supplier.
-The Company advises that manual back-ups are also taken by Customers via their control panels for their own protection.
+The Company advises that manual back-ups are also taken by Customers via their control panels for extra peace of mind.

 E) Customers who have POP email accounts are responsible for taking back-ups of their emails on their devices, as they are not held on the server.

-The Company reserves the right to change these terms at any given time.
+The Company reserves the right to change these terms at any given time, please visit http://www.athenawebdesigns.co.uk/terms-and-conditions/ for our most up-to-date terms.